When integrating the Liveness SDK, you will need to provide the following parameters:

 provider

 To start integrating the SDK with your application codebase, follow the sample code provided for your platform below.
-Each example shows how to initialize and configure the SDK using the required parameters, helping you get up and running quickly.- Web Browser
+Each example shows how to initialize and configure the SDK using the required parameters, helping you get up and running quickly.

 Click here for Vite setup instructions